-FOREWORD TO THE TWELFTH EDITION
+FOREWORD TO THE THIRTEENTH EDITION

-This is the twelfth edition of the published question bank for the Canadian College of Physicists in Medicine (CCPM) membership exam.
-This is an exam to enable the CCPM to certify that those who pass the 4-part written exam and 3-part oral exam are competent in their medical physics subspecialty.
+This is the thirteenth edition of the published question bank for the Canadian College of Physicists in Medicine (CCPM) membership exam.
+This is an exam to enable the CCPM to certify that those who pass the four-part written exam and three-part oral exam are competent in their medical physics subspecialty.
 Combined with credentialing for the exam, this is an exhaustive process into which a candidate is entering.

-All question banks were updated in 2015.
-The Magnetic Resonnace Imaging question bank was further updated in 2016 and the Diagnostic Radiological Physics question bank was further updated in 2021.
-Edition 12.3 includes a significant update to the Nuclear Medicine subspecialty exam.
-Several redundant and/or out-dated questions were removed and replaced with current/relevant questions; all the questions were reorganized to improve clarity.
-Smaller updates were made to the Radiation Oncology question bank.
+All question banks underwent significant updates in 2015 and are reviewed annually for suitability of the exam material.
+The Magnetic Resonace Imaging question bank was further updated in 2016, the Diagnostic Radiological Physics question bank was further updated in 2021.
+Significant updates to the Nuclear Medicine subspecialty exam were completed in 2023 with several redundant and/or out-dated questions removed and replaced with current/relevant questions; all the questions were reorganized to improve clarity.
+Smaller updates have been made to the current version of the Radiation Oncology question bank.
 Note that it is important to ensure that the correct question bank is downloaded when exam preparation begins!
 Much work has been invested in producing a comprehensive set of questions since 1984 thanks to the hard work of Past Chief Examiners: Ervin B. Podgorsak, Terry M. Peters, Gino Fallone, Ting-Yim Lee, Katharina E. Sixel, Michael D.C.
-Evans, Robert Corns, Boyd McCurdy, Renée Larouche and Alasdair Syme and all those who helped them.
+Evans, Robert Corns, Boyd McCurdy, Renée Larouche, Alasdair Syme and Geneviève Jarry and all those who helped them.